loisaidasam/kiss-together/README.md

 kiss-together
 =============

-A proof of concept of a multiplayer "kiss" game using TogetherJS
+A proof of concept of a multiplayer "kiss" game using [TogetherJS](https://togetherjs.com)

+Give it a spin! http://kiss.samsandberg.com